knightzac19/PHP-ArkData/README.md

 # PHP ARK Server Data Reader

 This is a port of <a href="https://github.com/AuthiQ/ArkData">AuthiQ's ARK Server Data Reader</a> into PHP.
 It's 100% ported without anything left out and I have even fixed the 100 user limit for steam profiles.
 I also have imported <a href="https://github.com/xPaw/PHP-Source-Query/">xPaw's PHP-Source-Query</a> as that is the main backend of the project.
 Please visit the repo to make sure your PHP environment is setup properly.

-<h3>How to use it</h3>
+## How to use it

 If you use codeigniter then you need to use the ssq.php file that is included.
 ```PHP